teadrinker/microw8-c-example/README.md

 it's probably better to go for a better quality compression, and then unpack to the remaining memory...

+### Sound is separate

-Also, remember that the audio thread has it's own separate memory, so you can, for instance, unpack audio samples to the screen.
+The snd() audio callback has it's own thread, and also it's own separate memory.
+So you can, for instance, unpack audio samples to the screen.
 This also enables running Micromod separately on the main thread for sync, even though it uses a lot of global variables.
 (See cart.c for an example of how to do this)

+It's a bit of a convoluted solution to run two instances of Micromod, however as far as I know, there is currently no way of sending data from the audio thread to the main thread.

 To get some more samples into RE-FORM, I used lz compression for patterns and samples (and some samples use my compressed-in-memory-format).
 But ideally for audio, you would use a lossy format like [QOA](https://github.com/phoboslab/qoa) or [pulsejet](https://yupferris.github.io/blog/2021/06/07/pulsejet-sample-compression-codec-for-64k.html).
+Next time...

-I would love to see someone with a mature 64k toolchain take on this platform!
+Would love to see more demos on this platform!